Marriage License Information

 Civil Ceremonies Performed by the Clerk of the Circuit Court

-- There is a $25.00 CASH ONLY fee to be collected at the time of the ceremony
+- There is a $25.00 fee, payable by cash, Visa or MasterCard, to be collected at the time of the ceremony

 - No appointment necessary